nbn® 1000 plan

 How many devices can 1Gbps support?

-Gigabit internet was designed to be able to simultaneously support more than ten devices streaming in 4K – so it certainly has the capacity to support most Australian household requirements, even those running busy home offices.
+Gigabit internet can support 10 or more devices streaming, working, or gaming online at the same time, making it suitable for busy households and home offices.
 Gigabit internet can support even more devices if they aren’t performing data-intensive activities.

 Is gigabit the same as fibre?